zapier/zapier-platform/packages/cli/README-source.md

 Note that by default, this command will only fetch logs associated to your user.

-For advanced logging options, including the option to fetch logs for other users or specific app versions, look at the help for the logs command:
+For advanced logging options, including the option to fetch logs for other users or specific integration versions, look at the help for the logs command:

 ```bash
 zapier help logs